 Warm Spinach Salad

-In this warm spinach salad, the combination of cooked mushrooms, red onion and garlic mixed with the spinach creates satisfying and delicious flavor.
-Add crumbled bacon and a touch of balsamic vinegar and you have an awesome and pretty salad.
+In this warm spinach salad, the combination of cooked mushrooms, red onion, and garlic mixed with the spinach creates a satisfying and delicious flavor.
+Add crumbled bacon and a touch of balsamic vinegar, and you have a tasty and pretty salad.

 There is so much to love about this spinach salad.
 First off – bacon.
 Second off – sautéed onion and mushrooms warm the spinach, which makes the spinach nutrients more readily available.
 Here’s a great article explaining it.

-Top with a little balsamic vinegar and you have a whole lot of yum going on.
+Toss it with a little balsamic vinegar, and the taste is spectacular, and you have a whole lot of yum going on.

 Helpful tips